Important Information - T&Cs:

 It is important to be aware that alcohol can impair judgement, coordination, and reaction time, which can increase the risk of accidents and drowning.
 Please use caution and good judgement when consuming alcohol, and always follow posted pool rules and regulations.

-Yellow Hat Travels does not condone the carrying, using, or transporting of illegal drugs and will not be held responsible or liable for any individual found to be carrying drugs on our trips.
+Yellow Hat Travels does not promote, support or condone the carrying, using, or transportation of illegal drugs and will not be held responsible or liable for any individual/s found to be carrying illegal drugs on our trips.

-It is important to note that even prescription drugs may be illegal in certain countries, so travellers should always check with local authorities before bringing any medication into a foreign country.
+It is important to note that even prescription drugs may not be allowed/illegal in certain countries, so travellers should always check with local authorities before bringing any medication into a foreign country.

 Personal Health Conditions and Diseases